Rima Technologies Home Workshop Resources Writeups

 So you suspect there’s an SQL injection (SQLi)… but you don’t know how to prove it…

 Well you’ve come to the right place.
 This is my first instructional, inspired by my struggle to get through the MicroCMS-v2.
-I know there is SQLi but I just can’t seem to figure it out.
+I know there is SQLi but I just can’t seem to figure out how to craft my payload properly.
 So I’ll write this and hopefully will make a breakthrough.

 About SQL